BlockDevsUnited/l-earn/Lessons/English/L_EARN/Contributing/LCon1:Contributing.md

 If you're looking for a lesson on a certain topic, but don't see it in BDU L-EARN, consider making it yourself!
 Teaching is one of the most effective ways to learn.

-If you're familiar with Github and markdown, you can already start writing lessons and create pull requests, and also bring them up for discussion in the community channels.
+If you're familiar with Github and markdown, you can already start writing lessons, creating pull requests and bringing them up for discussion in the community channels.

 #### Writing lessons